felixkwan/aio-suggestion/README.md

 # aio-suggestion
-This will provide simple real-time suhhestions to improve user content for better AI search visibility.
+This will provide simple real-time suggestions to improve user content for better AI search visibility.